Driving Practice Test

 0 of 30 questions completed

 As the biggest state in the continental United States, it could take you years to traverse every inch of Texas.
 If you want to make your way around the state, you’ll want to earn your Texas driver’s license.
 To do so, you’ll need to pass the Texas Graduated Driver License (GDL) program.
-Texas residents can start this process when they’re fifteen years old by applying for a driver’s license at a Texas DPS office (more information on finding your nearest location below).
-Aspiring drivers will need to pass their permit test, complete a state approved driver education course (there are several options) and then pass the Texas written test and road test where you’ll show off your driving skills.
-If you want to pass your test on the first try you’ll want to get prepared by taking a practice Texas driving test like our free practice tests below.
-You will be presented with 30 questions and you must answer 21 questions correctly to pass.
+Texas residents can start this process when they’re fifteen years of age by applying for a driver’s license at a Texas DPS office (more information on finding your nearest location below).
+Aspiring drivers will need to pass their permit test, complete a state-approved driver education course (there are several options) and then pass the Texas written test and road test where you’ll show off your driving skills.
+If you want to pass your test on the first try you’ll want to get prepared by taking a practice driving test for Texas like our free practice tests below.
+You will be presented with 30 questions and you must answer 21 questions correctly in order to pass.
 There is no time limit.
 You may not go back once you answer a question.
-Click the “Start Quiz” button below to begin.
-Good luck!
+Click the “Start Test” button below to begin.

 You have already completed this test before.
 You may only take this test once.

 You must sign in or sign up to start this test.

 You have to finish the following test before you may take this test: